 Prepare To Be Towed On Snowy Roads

-Every year, on average, more than 6,000 individuals are killed and more than 480,000 are injured because of weather-related vehicle collisions.
-If you need to drive in snow or freezing temperatures, the best thing that you can be armed with is information.
-That’s why Car Craft Chesterfield would like the people of West County, Wildwood, Ellisville, Ballwin, and Chesterfield, MO to be prepared.
-Go slow in the snow.
-Black ice can be tough to see.
-If the temperature is close to freezing, drive like you’re on ice because you may be on ice!
+Each and every year, on average, over 6,000 people are killed and more than 480,000 are hurt due to weather-related vehicle collisions.
+If you need to drive in snow or cold conditions, the greatest thing that you may be equipped with is information.
+That is why Car Craft Auto Body would like the folks of St. Louis, Chesterfield, Oakville, and Bridgeton, MO to be prepared.
+Take it slow in the snow.
+Black ice can be hard to see.
+If the temperature is close to freezing, drive like you’re on ice since you may be on ice!

-Prior to leaving the house, particularly before a lengthier trip in winter, ensure all fluid levels are full and make certain that the lights, heater, and windshield wipers in proper condition.
-Keep your gas tank close to full to avoid ice in the tank and fuel lines.
+Prior to leaving the house, especially before a lengthier trip in the wintertime, make sure all fluid levels are full and ensure that the lights, heater, and windshield wipers in proper condition.
+Keep your gas tank near full to avoid ice in the tank and fuel lines.
 Avoid traveling alone.
 Let somebody know your timetable and primary and alternative routes.
 Then call 511 for the most recent traffic and road incidents, including construction and weather conditions and restrictions.
-Every state provides this Department of Transportation service.
+Every state offers this Department of Transportation service.
 Call before you leave, it may change your plans!

-Fully check and winterize your car before the winter season begins.
-Carry a winter storm survival kit which includes the following:
+Fully check and winterize your automobile before the winter season begins.
+Carry a winter storm survival kit that includes the following: